 • Download the benchmarking documents and implement the suggestions manually.

-This approach has the advantage of being free to get started.
+This approach has the advantage of being free to start.
 However, it is often extremely labor-intensive, and it's difficult to ensure continual compliance — particularly as configurations are updated, and new assets added.

 • Use an automated solution to identify and resolve areas of non-compliance.